Skip to content

 2. Check discussions: GitHub Discussions

-3. Review documentation: Full Documentation
+3. Review the docs: Full Documentation

 • Server version (atproto-mcp --version)